-Acupuncture is a technique that uses small needles to stimulate special points on your dog’s body in order to encourage healing and relieve pain.
+Acupuncture uses small needles to stimulate special points on your dog’s body to encourage healing and relieve pain.
 Acupuncture points correspond with specific internal organ systems and regulate energy and blood flow throughout your dog’s body.

 Acupuncture for dogs?

-There certainly is evidence that acupuncture can be beneficial for a number of conditions in dogs.
 One of my friends has an arthritic dog who cannot tolerate NSAIDs.
-The dog is responding to the acupuncture treatment very well and it is safe to say that the results are more than comparable.
+The dog responded to the treatment exceptionally, and it is safe to say that the results are more than comparable.

 Dogs with arthritis and hip dysplasia can find relief through acupuncture treatment.
-Acupuncture can be used to treat musculoskeletal disorders, immune-mediated disorders, cardiovascular and respiratory disorders, neurological disorders and more.
+Acupuncture can treat musculoskeletal disorders, immune-mediated disorders, cardiovascular and respiratory disorders, neurological disorders, and more.

 Unlike NSAIDs or other drugs, acupuncture is very safe when performed by a qualified professional.

 I have used acupuncture for my dogs for variety of issues.